Global Solidarity Accounting

 The accounts would need to distinguish pollution in different components of the environment.
 Air pollution is both highly mobile, spreading chemicals around the world and depositing them far from the place of origin, and concentrating human health impacts as in urban air pollution, where nitrogen dioxide from diesel exhaust causes high levels of childhood asthma, for example.
 Water pollution has significant environmental effects and can contaminate human water supplies and groundwater.
 Pollutants in soils can be very persistent and affect agriculture.
 The ocean is the ultimate sink for many pollutants, and the quantities of pollutants and plastics now accumulating in the seas are having significant large-scale impacts.

 The challenge in designing an accounting system for pollution and waste is the complexity of all the substances involved and the lack of good data on many of them.
 The UN Environment Assembly has just agreed to establish an Intergovernmental Science-Policy Platform for Pollution to provide a global scientific assessment, and to negotiate a Global Convention on Plastics.
 In the meantime, we must simplify to come up with an accounting system that will be capable of signalling the main problems and risks for decision-makers and the public.
 This would mean selecting just a few key "indicator" pollutants that would tell the story for all the others.
-Initially, accounts could be developed for some of the main pollutants already well known and identified in international conventions, such as Persistent Organic Pollutants and mercury.
+Initially, accounts could be developed for some of the main pollutants already well known and identified in international conventions, such as Persistent Organic Pollutants and mercury, or diclofenac as an indicator of pollution by pharmaceuticals.
 Fixed nitrogen would be another possibility because of the high human contribution to nitrogen fixation exceeding the planetary boundary, and its excessive use along with phosphorus as fertilizer.
 Pesticides are have a significant environmental impact, for example on pollinators.
-Another possibility is a widely used antibiotic or other pharmaceutical escaping into the environment that could represent that category and is perhaps already monitored.

 Global waste is predicted to grow by 70% by mid-century, so it would be necessary to select a few waste streams predicted to grow the fastest, and to relate them to the capacity for their management and treatment.
 The focus could be on those most likely to cause harm to human health and the environment.
 Plastics are at the top of the agenda, but a clear definition is needed.
 Electrical and electronic waste, including digital devices, are another important category with many toxic components.
 Used lead-acid batteries represent another high volume of waste with toxic lead.
 The waste streams for these are well documented, the elements are well studied through their life cycle and can be recovered, recycled and reused.
 Among other wastes, cement might be used as an indicator both of the greenhouse gas impact of its production and its disposal as construction waste.